7 things you need to know about the Reception Baseline Assessment (RBA)

 Seven years later, in Year 6, the results of Key Stage 2 SATs are compared with that class’s RBA results to give a picture of how well the children have progressed throughout primary school.
 This allows the Department for Education to see whether the school is meeting children’s needs and helping them reach their potential.

 As a parent or carer, you won’t be given your child’s score – in fact, even schools aren’t told pupils’ individual scores.
-Instead, teachers receive a series of short statements about each child that outlines the skills and knowledge that they demonstrated.
+Instead, teachers receive a series of short statements at the time the assessment is administered about each child that outlines the skills and knowledge that they demonstrated.

 Schools may choose to share these statements with parents.
 They may do so as part of the child’s wider school report, or at your parent-teacher consultation.
 If the school doesn’t routinely share the statements but you would like to see them, you can ask for them to be given to you.